What is a retrospective?

 Invite your team to a retrospective session during which you will be able to identify all positive and negative factors of cooperation between individuals.
 Ask your teammates to look back at the Sprint they have just completed and write down on virtual sticky notes all feelings, emotions, or feedback they would like to share and discuss.

-This kind of event should be hosted in a friendly atmosphere where your team members can share their opinions and express their emotions as well.
-Conduct a respectful discussion during which you can find new ways to improve your future work and decide collaboratively what you would like to stop or continue doing in the upcoming Sprint.
+This kind of event should be hosted in a friendly atmosphere where each team member can share their opinions and express their emotions as well.
+Conduct a respectful discussion during which you can find new ways to improve your future work and decide collaboratively what you would like to stop or continue doing during the remote Sprint retrospective.

 - Learning Matrix Retrospective

-Use the retrospective template not only to reflect on the last Sprint that you and your team have completed but also to take a look back at your last project or milestone.
+Use the retrospective template not only to reflect on the completed Sprint but also to take a look back at your last project or milestone.
 Find out what exactly your teammates liked or disliked in the process, and check how they get along with their peers.

 Create an environment where everybody has an opportunity to thank others for their hard work but also provide suggestions for future improvements.
 Do it in a structured way by dividing feedback into thumbs up (things that worked well), thumbs down (things that need to be improved or skipped entirely), ideas (suggestions for the future), and recognition (some words of appreciation to colleagues).